-These consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards as adopted by the European Union ("IFRS") and were approved on March 11, 2024 by the Board of Directors.
+These consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards as adopted by the European Union ("IFRS") and were approved on April 15, 2025 by the Board of Directors.
 The Group has prepared the consolidated financial statements on the basis that it will continue to operate as a going concern.

-These consolidated financial statements are prepared on the historical cost basis.
+These consolidated financial statements are prepared on the historical cost basis, except for financial instruments measured at fair value.